Disentangling Bias by Modeling Intra- and Inter-modal Causal Attention for Multimodal Sentiment Analysis: Related Work

 \subsection{Multimodal Sentiment Analysis}

-In recent years, most studies for MSA have focused on advanced fusion techniques to generate high-quality multimodal representations \cite{zhu2023multimodal}.
-For instance, researchers have proposed the tensor fusion method \cite{zadeh2017tensor}.
-Many methods also incorporate techniques such as canonical correlation analysis \cite{sun2020learning}, Kullback–Leibler divergence \cite{shankar2022multimodal}, and information bottleneck \cite{mai2022multimodal} to better constrain cross-modal representation learning.
-For example, Information-Theoretic Hierarchical Perception (ITHP) \cite{xiao2024neuro} applies the information bottleneck to identify a primary modality and treat others as auxiliary detectors that help distill information flow.
-Despite achieving strong performance, these methods mainly focus on cross-modal interactions and often overlook spurious correlations caused by data biases or learning objectives.
-Such correlations can lead to biased inference and unstable results, especially under OOD scenarios.
-In contrast, MMCI adopts a causal approach to address these issues.
+In recent years, most studies on MSA have focused on developing advanced fusion techniques to generate high-quality multimodal representations~\cite{zhu2023multimodal}.
+Early approaches typically employ feature-level fusion, such as tensor fusion networks~\cite{TFN2017}, to capture joint interactions among modalities.
+Later methods explore decision-level fusion, combining predictions from individual modalities to improve robustness~\cite{poria2016convolutional,yu2019adapting}.
+With the growing success of attention mechanisms, cross-modal attention has become widely adopted to facilitate adaptive interaction and information exchange across modalities~\cite{MulT2019,yang2020cm}.
+Another line of research investigates representation disentanglement, where models decompose multimodal features into shared and modality-specific components using dedicated encoders~\cite{MISA2020,ConFEDE2023}.
+To further enhance cross-modal learning, recent works incorporate techniques such as canonical correlation analysis~\cite{sun2020learning}, Kullback–Leibler divergence~\cite{shankar2022multimodal}, and the information bottleneck~\cite{MIB2023,OMIB2025}.
+For example, ITHP \cite{ITHP2024} applies the information bottleneck to identify a primary modality and treat others as auxiliary detectors that help distill information flow.

+Despite their strong performance, these methods mainly focus on modeling correlations across modalities and often neglect spurious correlations introduced by data biases or task objectives.
+Such correlations may lead to biased inference and unstable predictions, particularly under OOD scenarios.
+In contrast, MMCI adopts a causal intervention approach to explicitly disentangle invariant causal features from shortcut features, thereby improving prediction reliability.